 What is the scheme’s value and tenure?

-The EiR awards are for two years in the first instance, with the possibility to apply for an extension for a third year.
+The EiR awards are for two years.
 The value of the scheme is up to a maximum of £40,000 over the two years (including VAT where applicable), and is expected to cover the following:

 Salary equivalent to 0.2 FTE of the award holder’s current salary to spend 20% of their working time at the host over two years.
 The EiR's basic salary only will be paid during the secondment; the EiR's employer will continue to pay national insurance and pension contributions.